NUPulmonary/2020_Grant/single_cell_analysis/README.md

     [GSE155249](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE155249) wrongly assigns all
     cells in `Sample 16` to `Patient A`.
 Correct value of `Patient` field for cells from `Sample 16`
     is deposited in [`2023-07-17-sample-16-patient.csv`](2023-07-17-sample-16-patient.csv).
-    GEO submission is being updated.
+    GEO submission has been updated.